jamclean23/point-tracker-server/README.md

 ### Instructions

 1. Clone the repository.
-1. Create a postgres database.
+1. Create a postgres database for point information.
+1. Execute init-point-db.sql for an empty database, or init-point-db-test-data.sql to include example data.
+1. If intending to use a separate database for users, create a postgres db for this purpose.
+1. Execute init-users-db.sql on the users database.
-1. Set the database tcp_keepalives_idle to 200.
+1. Set the database tcp_keepalives_idle for the users database to 200.
 1. Create a .env file at the root of the project.
 Example:
 ```